From Trash to Major Interstate Repair

 But where does all the required glass come from?

 “Most communities do have some type of recycling program in place.
-Sometimes the trend in recent years has been that some communities have dropped glass from the materials that they’re collecting through single-stream programs but certainly there’s still many programs that do collect glass.”
+The trend in recent years has been that some communities have dropped glass from the materials that they’re collecting through single-stream programs, but certainly there’s still many programs that do collect glass.”

-“When our California plant opens later this year, we will have the capacity to divert over 500 million bottles per year from landfill.”
+“with the addition of our California plant, we’ll have the capacity to divert over 500 million bottles per year from landfill.”

 It’s been an amazing journey for Aero Aggregates and a perfect example of how materials testing is vital to the development of any exciting new product.
 This is especially true with FGA, which can make such a huge difference to everyday life and Tinius Olsen looks forward to helping develop this material even further in the future.